 Service types listed in the Hosted folder differ from those in other server folders.
-This is to match the item types that are displayed in Portal for ArcGIS.
+This is to match the item types that are displayed in the ArcGIS Enterprise portal.
 The following table lists all supported hosted services and their updated item types:

 Cached map service